AllChief InvestigatorsPartner InvestigatorsPostdoctoral ResearchersStudentsProfessional staffAdvisory Board

 Dr Severine van Bommel

 Dr Severine van Bommel is an interdisciplinary social scientist working on the human side of agriculture and natural resource management.
-She is the leader of the Rural Development Group within the School of Agriculture and Food Sciences.
+She is the leader of the Rural Development Group within the School of Agriculture and Food Sustainability.
 She also coordinates the broader Social Science group within that school.
 She holds a PhD from Wageningen University (NL), where she worked as Associate Professor with the Communication Studies Group until 2018.
 Her research and teaching focus deliberative and participatory practices in agricultural extension and rural development.
 Taking an interpretive approach, she investigates what is meaningful to people, and how those meanings – often plural, at times clashing – are enacted.
 When possible she moves beyond explanation to co-design and social learning intended to improve the situation, such as for marginalised actors (both human and non-human).
 She has a track record of successful, innovative, social science research in this domain through international projects such as SLIM, LEARNing, and CADWAGO.
 Her research has led to insights on how to conduct and co-design processes that trigger social learning and sustain it.
 She has more than 15 years of experience of working in Africa, Latin America and Europe.
 She is currently mainly working in Australia and the Pacific.

 Organisation:The University of Queensland